grafana/grafana/docs/sources/http_api/dashboard_versions.md

 ## Restore dashboard

 > **Warning:** This API is deprecated since Grafana v9.0.0 and will be removed in a future release.
-Refer to the [new dashboard versions API](#restore-dashboard-by-dashboard-uid).
+Refer to the [new restore dashboard API](#restore-dashboard-by-dashboard-uid).

 `POST /api/dashboards/id/:dashboardId/restore`